xzflin/chef-bcpc/docs/building_with_vagrant.md

 4. `BOOT_GO.sh` runs `bootstrap/common_scripts/bootstrap_prereqs.sh`, which downloads various files used by the bootstrap process (not all of them are used by the Vagrant method of bootstrapping, but this script is shared between the Vagrant and non-Vagrant bootstrap pathways).
 The script has a full and complete list of all files that are downloaded, and the total size of all downloaded files is around 1 GB.
 5. `BOOT_GO.sh` runs `bootstrap/vagrant_scripts/vagrant_clean.sh`, which is effectively a wrapper for `vagrant destroy -f` (delete any existing BCPC VMs).
 If you have BCPC VMs around that were built using the older bootstrap process, this will **not** recognize them and you will need to delete them from VirtualBox manually (you will get an error message when Vagrant tries to launch the new cluster).
 6. `BOOT_GO.sh` runs `bootstrap/vagrant_scripts/vagrant_create.sh`, which clears out existing VirtualBox DHCP server configurations and then calls `vagrant up`.
-7. `vagrant up` reads the `Vagrantfile` and launches 4 VMs: one bootstrap node and 3 BCPC cluster nodes. `Vagrantfile` performs some additional environment validations and then launches each VM in turn, provisioning it with some inline shell scripts in the Vagrantfile, creating networks and assigning network addresses, and creating extra disks for the BCPC cluster nodes.
+7. `vagrant up` reads the `Vagrantfile` and launches 4 VMs by default: one bootstrap node and 3 BCPC cluster nodes. `Vagrantfile` performs some additional environment validations and then launches each VM in turn, provisioning it with some inline shell scripts in the Vagrantfile, creating networks and assigning network addresses, and creating extra disks for the BCPC cluster nodes.
 8. `BOOT_GO.sh` runs `bootstrap/vagrant_scripts/vagrant_configure_chef.sh`, which is where the meat of the cluster setup happens.
-9. `vagrant_configure_chef.sh` installs Chef Server 12 on the bootstrap node and Chef Client 12 on all 4 nodes.
-On the bootstrap node, it configures credentials for the nodes to access Chef Server, executes `knife bootstrap` to link the nodes to the Chef Server installation (but does not immediately begin the provisioning process), and configures Chef client permissions so that the head node and bootstrap node can write items into a Chef data bag.
+9. `vagrant_configure_chef.sh` installs Chef Server 12 on the bootstrap node and Chef Client 12 on all nodes.
+On the bootstrap node, it configures credentials for the nodes to access Chef Server, executes `knife bootstrap` to link the nodes to the Chef Server installation (but does not immediately begin the provisioning process), and configures Chef client permissions so that the head, bootstrap and monitoring (if any) nodes can write items into a Chef data bag.
 It then copies the BCPC repository into the bootstrap VM via VirtualBox shared folders, executes `bootstrap/common_scripts/common_build_bins.sh` within the bootstrap VM to build various binary packages, uploads the `bcpc` cookbook and its dependencies to Chef Server, and selects the roles for each cluster node.
-10. If `$BOOTSTRAP_CHEF_DO_CONVERGE` is set to `1` (the default), `vagrant_configure_chef.sh` will execute Chef on each node in turn to converge it with the BCPC recipes, and then execute Chef on the head node one more time so that the head node can update itself based on the roles assigned to the other two nodes.
+10. If `$BOOTSTRAP_CHEF_DO_CONVERGE` is set to `1` (the default), `vagrant_configure_chef.sh` will execute Chef on each node in turn to converge it with the BCPC recipes, and then execute Chef on the head and monitoring nodes one more time so that they can update themselves based on the roles assigned to the other nodes.
 11. If you allowed `vagrant_configure_chef.sh` to converge the cluster nodes, `BOOT_GO.sh` runs `bootstrap/vagrant_scripts/vagrant_print_useful_info.sh`, which prints out the URL of the BCPC landing page and some passwords to get you going.

 Something didn't work!